Senegal Candidates Decry Delay In Setting New Poll Date - UrduPoint

 A 22-year-old studying in the northern city of Saint-Louis died on Wednesday after being admitted to intensive care in a coma following a protest 10 days ago.

-A hospital source in Saint-Louis said the man had inhale tear gas from recent demonstrations.
+A hospital source in Saint-Louis said the man had inhaled tear gas from recent demonstrations.

 The opposition decried Sall's move as a "constitutional coup", saying his party feared defeat at the ballot box for its candidate, Prime Minister Amadou Ba.